Pentagon "Presenting Options" For Military Action In Syria

 At least 70 people were killed in the attack on Idlib, including at least 10 children, and hundreds injured.
 Many suffocated to death by the foam that formed around their noses and mouths.

 The military options range from striking the Syrian air force to targeting specific Syrian military targets.
-US radar showed Syrian aircraft in the area at the time of the attack.
+US radar showed Syrian aircraft in the area at the time of the chemical attack.
+Tuesday's strike was believed to have been launched from Syria's Al-Shayrat air base in Homs, a senior regional security official told BuzzFeed News.
 The Pentagon was presenting options through a series of exchanges with the White House, rather than through formal meetings.

 At present, the US military is debating whether to conduct such strikes with warships nearby or aircraft and drones in the air.
+BuzzFeed News witnessed several members of the Joint Chiefs — including Chief Naval Officer Adm.
+John Richardson and Chief of Staff of the Army Mark Milley — gathering in Chairman of the Joint Chiefs of Staff Gen. Joseph Dunford's office on Thursday afternoon.

 The US goal, it appears, is to signal to the regime that using sarin gas on civilians, as it is suspected of doing in Idlib on Tuesday, will not be tolerated, but stop short of military action that could lead to further escalation.